awslabs/voice-powered-analytics/README.md

 ### Pre-workshop Checklist
 Please make sure you have the following availabile prior to the workshop.

+- [ ] Amazon Developer account
-- [ ] AWS Account with root access
+- [ ] AWS Account with root access or full access

+Or

+- [ ] Amazon Developer account
 - [ ] Ability to create new IAM policies and roles
 - [ ] Full access to Athena – Clusterless Query Engine
 - [ ] Full access to Quicksight – Interactive BI Visualizations